sciknoworg/schema-miner/README.md

 We’d love to hear from you!
 Whether you're interested in collaborating on SCHEMA-MINER or have ideas to extend its capabilities, feel free to reach out:

-    - Collaboration inquiries: Contact Dr. Jennifer D'Souza at jennifer.dsouza [at] tib.eu
+    - **Collaboration inquiries:** Contact Dr. Jennifer D'Souza at jennifer.dsouza [at] tib.eu

-    - Development questions or bug reports: Please open an issue right here in the repository.
+    - **Development questions or bug reports:** Please [open an issue](https://github.com/sciknoworg/schema-miner/issues) right here in the repository

 Let’s build better schema-mining tools—together!